WEEK 3

 After cutting, I weeded the vinyl using tweezers and a weeding tool.
 I removed the unwanted background from the black sheet and kept only the small cat shape.
 On the yellow sheet, I removed the cat shape instead, keeping the background.

-I placed transfer tape over the black vinyl design, pressed it firmly, and lifted it carefully from the backing sheet.
-I then aligned and pasted it onto the yellow vinyl layer.
+I placed transfer tape - cooling film over the black vinyl design, pressed it firmly, and lifted it carefully from the backing sheet.
+I then aligned the black cat's outline to the negative space of it in the yellow sheet and pasted it onto the yellow vinyl layer.

 Final vinyl sticker